JustZack/JustZack/README.md

 - 👋 Hi, I’m @JustZack
-- 👀 I’m interested in web technologies for building websites.
+- 👀 I’m interested in web technologies.
-- 🌱 I’m currently learning Wordpress plugin development & server administration
+- 🌱 I’m currently learning Wordpress plugin development & server administration.

 - 💼 Trying to become a freelance web developer to meet a variety of website needs.